Information on Engineering Studies and Careers

 Overview of Computing Disciplines/Degree Programs - Offering a good introduction to the wide-ranging academic field of "computing," which includes computer science and engineering and software engineering.

-Pre-College Student-Focused Websites/Newsletters/Guides:
+Pre-College Student-Focused Websites:

 Engineer Girl!: A website seeking to spark young women’s interest in engineering as a career.
 Put forth by the National Academy of Engineers.